VijayShinde1996/vrs_DL_FaceMaskDetection/README.md

-# vrs_DL_FaceMaskDetection
+## vrs_DL_FaceMaskDetection
-Face Mask detection Project (An Deep Learning Project) Goal - The model should predict if the person is wearing a mask or not.
-They can initially predict it on the images and then convert it to real time detection through webcam.
+# Face Mask detection Project (An Deep Learning Project)
+## Goal - The model should predict if the person is wearing a mask or not.
+They can initially predict it on the images and then
+convert it to real time detection through webcam.

+## For The Organization - Zummit Infolabs Bangalore
-Team – Vijay Shinde (Project Lead), Krushna Nepade, Shubham Negi and Preeti Rai.
+## Team – Vijay Shinde (Project Lead), Krushna Nepade, Shubham Negi and Preeti Rai.

-Data Extraction – Cornel University Website (Open Source Dataset), It Contains images (3833 Images w.r.t belonging class)

-Assigned Tasks – We have Individually developed 4 Models andout of that this model is best performing as per the model evaluation,

-IDE used – Python : Jupyter Notebook, Pycharm, VS Code Result – Created Model is Giving us Accuracy of > 96%, and also able to fulfill the core goal of the project.
+Data Extraction – Cornel University Website (Open Source Dataset), It Contains images (3833 Images w.r.t belonging class) IDE used – Python : Jupyter Notebook, Pycharm, VS Code Result – Created Model is Giving us Accuracy of > 96%, and also able to fulfill the core goal of the project.